 Even if you don’t have diabetes, it’s important to eat regularly to prevent hypoglycemia.
 Ideally, meals and snacks should contain a balance of carbs, protein, and heart-healthy fats to help support healthy blood sugar levels.

 You may also want to keep a few healthy snacks on hand in case you start feeling side effects such as hunger, sweating, or shakiness.
-Fresh fruit, trail mix, and crackers with peanut butter are a few quick and easy snack ideas for low blood sugar levels.
+Easy snack ideas for low blood sugar levels can include:

-If you regularly experience low blood sugar levels, talk with your doctor to see whether underlying factors could play a role.
+If you regularly experience low blood sugar levels, a doctor can determine underlying factors could play a role.

 Hypoglycemia is a serious condition that can occur when your blood sugar levels drop too low.
-Although it’s more common in people with diabetes, it can also be caused by other health conditions.
+Although it’s more common in people with diabetes, it can also occur due to other health conditions.

 If left untreated, hypoglycemia can cause serious side effects and long-term health consequences.